 - Is the new electronic document management software designed to work with your current software?

 - Does the paperless workflow in the solution interface well with your workflow?

-- How often is information backed up?
+- How often is information backing up?

-- How often is the software upgraded?
+- How often do you upgrade the software?

 - Is there a yearly maintenance and support fee?